njw0709/linkdata/stitch/gui/README.md

 ## License

-Same as the main HRS Linkage Tool package.
+Same as the main STITCH package.